 — Bulgarian writer Elena Alexieva, when asked to name an extraordinary detail about Sofia

 Every morning, from 6.30 am, the old quarter in the Croatian city of Split is abuzz with activity.
 In an age where supermarkets dot nearly every street corner and stock everything from food to toiletries and cleaning supplies, it’s refreshing to see that Split’s morning markets offering fresh produce and fish remain popular among locals.
 The markets are located in the heart of the city, round the corner from Diocletian’s Palace.

 Back in September, I moved to New Delhi.
 Over these past six months, the weather has gone from sweltering to frigid to—presently—clear skies and a gentle breeze.
 And with that, the air quality has dramatically improved (in Delhi, that means it’s no longer hazardous like in the winter months, just plain unhealthy).
 My own feelings towards the city have oscillated between fascination and exasperation—in addition to the absence of fresh air, there’s the relentless honking, the inexplicably high prices, the general brusqueness—and yet, it’s been good to be here.
 Delhi is steeped in history, and the chaos fuels my writing somehow.
-Continue reading “In Photos: Dusty Delhi Days”→
+Continue reading “Visual Diary: Dusty Delhi Days”→

 Earlier this month, I ran for the hills – quite literally – fleeing Delhi (and its toxic Diwali smog) for Shimla.
 The crisp winter air was invigorating as I walked along Mall Road and the Ridge, taking in the surroundings.
 People gathered outside popular local eateries, busied themselves with shopping, gazed at watercolour paintings displayed at the Gaiety and enjoyed late-night strolls around Christ Church.
 Continue reading “Visual Diary: A Winter’s Night on Shimla’s Mall Road”→